Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 For example, you could allow them to carry those 1.6 weeks into the next leave year or state that all 5.6 weeks must be taken by the end of the leave year.

-However, you cannot make a payment in lieu for any days that remain untaken.
+However, you cannot make a payment in lieu of any days that remain untaken.
 The only time you can make a payment in lieu of the statutory holiday entitlement is when the contract of employment terminates, and the worker has accrued entitlement to holidays and is unable to take them before they leave.

-At the end of a leave year, you may find you have an employee who has some untaken contractual annual leave, ie annual leave over and above the statutory minimum of 5.6 weeks.
+At the end of a leave year, you may find you have an employee who has some untaken contractual annual leave, ie, annual leave over and above the statutory minimum of 5.6 weeks.

-Depending on their employment contract, the employee may be entitled to either carry over the untaken days, or receive a payment in lieu of those untaken days.
+Depending on their employment contract, the employee may be entitled to either carry over the untaken days or receive a payment in lieu of those untaken days.

 Workers must receive their statutory holiday pay at the time that leave is taken.

-It's, therefore, unlawful to not pay a worker while they are on holiday and pay them an allowance as part of their wages or salary instead - a system known as rolled-up holiday pay.
+It's, therefore, unlawful not to pay a worker while they are on holiday and pay them an allowance as part of their wages or salary instead - a system known as rolled-up holiday pay.

 How to work out statutory paid annual leave for part-time staff, shift workers, casual workers, and others.